 - Fourth: On Tuesday June 2nd we will contact all applicants by email regarding the results of this application process (and next steps, if any)

 Final selection of applicants:

 We may choose to use follow-up phone or in-person interviews to make our final selection.
-More details will be available after May 21st 2013.
 Where an objective tie-break is required, we will chose the person whose SSH key arrived first (in step 2 above).